The best way to maintain and standardize your website's content quality is to design and implement a content management workflow.

 Visualize & Draw Out Your Content Management Workflow

-It's very helpful to draw out your workflows for different use cases as flow charts.
+It's helpful to draw out your workflows for different use cases as flow charts.
 It's easy to find gaps and missing steps this way.

 Upon receiving notification that a post is ready to be reviewed, the editor will review, make changes and add comments.
-Then the editor hits the "Request Approval" button that sends it over to the approver, or senior editor.
+Then the editor hits the "Request Approval" button that sends it over to the approval or senior editor.

 Introduce Content Guidelines